 Do you see how 1 and 2 Kings is really about the prophetic word of God and how it determines the course of Israel’s history, leading up to exile?
 The prophets continue to tell the kings that if they don’t repent of idolatry and turn back to God, exile is coming.
 When Yahweh can no longer stomach their outright rejection of his covenant, he gives them over to what the prophets said would happen all along.

 What about the prophets?
 What happens to them now that all of God’s people are exiled?
-That’s what next week’s blog is all about.
-2 Kings offers us a glimmer of hope, so you’ll want to keep reading to see how God’s story continues in exile.
+Second Kings offers us a glimmer of hope.
+We’ll see how God’s story continues in exile.

 In Jesus, the offices of king and prophet come crashing together.
-However, it's not in confrontation like the kings and prophets of 1 and 2 Kings, rather it's in sweet communion in a perfect prophet/king-like figure.
+But it's not in confrontation like the kings and prophets of 1 and 2 Kings.
+Rather, it's in sweet communion in a perfect prophet/king-like figure.
 He is both the prophet like Moses (and Elijah!) who speaks God’s authoritative word and the king greater than Solomon who upholds that word.
-So, if while you’re reading 1 and 2 Kings, the continual clash between the kings and prophets causes you to ache for something or someone better, you’re right on track.
+If, while you’re reading 1 and 2 Kings, the continual clash between the kings and prophets causes you to ache for something or someone better, you’re right on track.
 It’s preparing you for the arrival of Jesus, the perfect Prophet-King.